onofricamila/DyClee/README.md

 Consider the global approach is used in the density-based stage.

-### How it works
+### :small_orange_diamond: How it works
 First of all, there are 2 independent stages that work at different rates:
 1. a distance-based one, which processes every element of a given dataset, creates the so called __micro clusters__, and every 'tGlobal' samples sends them to the second stage
 2. a density-based one, which receives the micro clusters generated previously and joins them to form the final groups,  showing them to the user

---> Keep in mind that micro clusters acommpass elements which are close according to the 'relative size' parameter, and the final clusters are a set of micro clusters connected: a chain of directly connected dense micro clusters <taking into account the 'relative size' parameter for (dataset features - 'uncommon dimensions')>, with semi dense ones in the borders.
+:bulb: Keep in mind that micro clusters acommpass elements which are close according to the 'relative size' parameter, and the final clusters are a set of micro clusters connected: a chain of directly connected dense micro clusters <taking into account the 'relative size' parameter for (dataset features - 'uncommon dimensions')>, with semi dense ones in the borders.

 Finally, as there are many representatives for every cluster, it is possible to generate non convex groups.

-### How to try it
+### :small_orange_diamond: How to try it
-The 'main' file is the one in which you have to assign the dataset you want and configure the parameters to be passed to stage 1 and stage 2.
-Just run it and you will see the results :)
+The `parametersConfiguration` file is the one in which you have to define the dataset you want to use and configure the parameters to be passed to stage 1 and stage 2.
+Then, just run the `main` file and you will see the results :blush: